-The Welcoming Congregation Program is a completely volunteer program for congregations that see a need to become more inclusive towards bisexual, gay, lesbian, and/or transgender people.
-It consists of a series of workshops developed by the UUA.
-The goal of the workshops is to reduce prejudice by increasing understanding and acceptance among people of different sexual orientations.
-A congregation can only call itself “Welcoming” if it has gone through this national Unitarian Universalist Association sponsored program.
+The Welcoming Congregation Program enabled congregations to become more aware and inclusive of LGBTQ+ people.
+The goal was to reduce prejudice by increasing understanding and acceptance.
+A congregation can only call itself “Welcoming” if it completed this national, Unitarian Universalist Association-sponsored program.

 When are Services?

 During pandemic, services are Zoomed on Sunday morning at 11 a.m., lasting an hour, followed by informal coffee hour / discussion in Zoom breakout rooms.
 All are welcome!
 To request a Zoom link, CONTACT US.

 Dress is casual; some people dress more formally and that’s fine, too.